Religion in São Tomé and Príncipe

 Christianity is the predominant religion in São Tomé and Príncipe, with Catholicism being the largest denomination.
-There is also a substantial minority of the adherents of Baha'i faith.
+There is also a substantial minority of the adherents of Baháʼí Faith.

 São Tomé and Príncipe is a secular state, and the nation's constitution provides for freedom of religion and worship.

 History

 In 1469, Portuguese sailors discovered a deserted island in the Gulf of Guinea near the equator, which was named São Tomé.
 On January 17, 1472, a neighboring island was discovered, which was called Príncipe.
 Settlement on the São Tomé island began in 1493, when Álvaro Caminha received the territory from King John II, along with a special privilege to buy slaves for the development of the area.
 During the Inquisition, Portuguese Jews were sent to the island, either as convicts or immigrants.
 Similarly, Príncipe island was inhabited in 1500.
 The Portuguese spread Catholicism, being the first religion of the islands.
 On January 31, 1533, Pope Clement VII created the bishopric of São Tomé and Príncipe, whose jurisdiction extended to the Catholics of Angola and Mozambique from 1534 until 1842; by 1960, there were 2,888 Protestants, 9,888 pagans, and 56,000 Catholics on the islands.
 After gaining independence on July 12, 1975, it was announced that Catholicism was the state religion, and other religions were banned; in 1990, freedom of religion was declared.
 In the last decade, immigration of Muslims from Nigeria and Cameroon has intensified.